prog4biol/pfb2019/README.md

 <p>&nbsp;</p>

+__Changing String Case__

-__Changing String Case__: Changing the case of a string is a bit different that you might first expect.
+Changing the case of a string is a bit different that you might first expect.
 For example, to lowercase a string we need to use a method.
 A method is a function that is specific to a object.
 When we assign a string to a variable we are creating an instance of a string object.
 This object has a series of methods that will work on the data that is stored in the object.
 `lower()`
 function is one of these object methods.